Elon Musk's parenting tech struggle

 A 2014 survey of 3000 families, found that among millionaire parents one of their main concerns was that their wealth would make their children lack motivation and drive.
 For example, it is well known that Bill Gates founder of Microsoft, plans to donate all his money to charity and not give his children an inheritance.
 It is very important to instil in your children passion and drive for real-world goals that require real-time effort.
 Without direction, video games can artificially meet core drives/motivations not met in real-life; achievement, socialising and exploration.
 Also, the latest technology is no longer limited to rich families, computers are now very accessible and common place in all families.

-2. Many parents have difficulty restricting their child’s video game time.
+2. Musk, like many parents have difficulty restricting their child’s video game time.

 “The biggest battle I have is restricting their video game time, because they want to play ALL THE TIME.” – Elon Musk